ottok/salsa-ci-pipeline/README.md

   SALSA_CI_DISABLE_BUILD_PACKAGE_I386: 1
 ```

-### Allowing a job to fail
+### Allow a job to fail

 Without completely disabling a job, you can allow it to fail without failing the
 whole pipeline.
 That way, if the job fails, the pipeline will pass and show an
 orange warning telling you something went wrong.

 For example, even though reproducible builds are important, `reprotest`'s
-behavior can sometimes be a little erratic and fail randomly on packages that
+behaviour can sometimes be a slightly flaky and fail randomly on packages that
 aren't totally reproducible (yet!).
 In such case, you can allow `reprotest` to
 fail by adding this variable in your salsa-ci.yml manifest: